fidler-lab/delse/README.md

 -->

 ## Where is the code?
-To get the code, please sign up [here](http://www.cs.toronto.edu/delse/code_signup/).
-We will be using GitHub to keep track of issues with the code and to update on availability of newer versions (also available on website and through e-mail to signed up users).
+~~To get the code, please sign up [here](http://www.cs.toronto.edu/delse/code_signup/).
+We will be using GitHub to keep track of issues with the code and to update on availability of newer versions (also available on website and through e-mail to signed up users).~~

+The code sign-up server was down.
+Please contact zianwang@cs.toronto.edu for access.

 If you find this code helpful, please consider citing